da4all/da4all.github.io/_cards/interview-CatherineDIgnazio.md

 group: Reading
 topic: Defining Data

-title: "Interview with Catherine D’Ignazio: Data is never a raw, truthful input – and it is never neutral"
+title: "Interview with Catherine D’Ignazio: Data is Never a Raw, Truthful Input – and It is Never Neutral"
 description: "Corbyn, Zoë.
-“Interview: Catherine D’Ignazio: Data is never a raw, truthful input – and it is never neutral.”
+“Interview with Catherine D’Ignazio: Data is Never a Raw, Truthful Input – and It is Never Neutral.”
 The Guardian-U.S. Edition.
 21 March 2020. https://www.theguardian.com/technology/2020/mar/21/catherine-dignazio-data-is-never-a-raw-truthful-input-and-it-is-never-neutral.
 Accessed 6 June 2023."
 lastname: Corbyn

 teaser: >
   The co-author of Data Feminism on the importance of recognising discrimination in algorithms, understanding it at a technical level – and introducing measures to stamp it out

 profile:
-    name: "Interview with Catherine D’Ignazio: Data is never a raw, truthful input – and it is never neutral"
+    name: "Interview with Catherine D’Ignazio: Data is Never a Raw, Truthful Input – and It is Never Neutral"
     group: Reading
     literacy: Defining Data
     source: https://www.theguardian.com/technology/2020/mar/21/catherine-dignazio-data-is-never-a-raw-truthful-input-and-it-is-never-neutral